 Aside from looping the entire video, you can also loop a specific section of it.

 - Open the video you want to loop in VLC.

 - Select View and enable Advanced Controls.
 You should see four new controls appear above the play button at the bottom.

 - Set the video at the start point of your desired loop and click the third button ‘Loop from point A to point B continuously’.
-You should see the first part of the icon turn red.
+You should see the first part of the icon turn orange.